Sam Bankman-Fried heads for trial on charges of stealing billions from FTX users

 He will be brought to court early on most days to allow him to prepare with his lawyers.

+Bankman-Fried explored paying Trump not to run for president, book excerpt says

-(Reporting by Jody Godoy and Luc Cohen in New York; Editing by Amy Stevens and Lincoln Feast.)
+(Reporting by Jody Godoy and Luc Cohen in New York; Editing by Amy Stevens, Lincoln Feast and Nick Zieminski)

 ((Jody.Godoy@thomsonreuters.com;))